The Phases of Play Therapy: What Parents Can Expect

 Want Extra Support Building Connection?

-If you are curious whether play therapy is the right step for your child, Reach Counseling is here to help.
+Reach Counseling is here to help.
 Our trained play therapists create a safe and nurturing space for children to heal, grow, and thrive.

 At Reach Counseling, play therapists like Presley use tools such as feelings charts to help children identify and share their emotions.
 Visual supports like this are especially helpful as kids move through the phases of play therapy - from building trust, to exploring feelings, to practicing new coping skills, and eventually preparing for closure.